Aylorian/Search-and-Destroy-1.3.5/README.md

     change is that you'll probably see more 'redundant' room cp links than before.
-Unfortunately, using the area level ranges for filtering is sub-optimal and given the number of exceptions and overly broad (or just flat out wrong) level ranges, the only good way to filter would be to store data for every mob, but at that point you're looking at adding a mob db.
+Unfortunately, using the area level ranges for filtering is sub-optimal and given the number of exceptions and overly broad (or just flat out wrong) level ranges, the only good way to filter would be to store data for every mob, but at that point you're looking at something way more involved.

  - Cp type check moved to Search and Destroy, using cp info to get the data.
 This removes the escalating probability of mis-identification, which can happen if cp check is used instead.